kunalgithub/tech-reading-list/chapter-13-virutal-memory.md

 - Heap is allocated 132 KB and does not grow as the program runs
 - Stack is allocated 132 KB and does not grow as the program runs
-- The code is allocated 20KB, but it's not clear.
+- The code is allocated 20KB, but it's not clear - I am considering code allocation as all the mappings it shows for `memory user`

-- The `code` allocation is shown below , it shows 4 Mappings for `memory-user`
+- The `code` allocation is shown below, it shows 4 Mappings for `memory-user`

   ```
            Address Perm   Offset Device    Inode   Size   Rss   Pss Pss_Dirty Referenced Anonymous KSM LazyFree ShmemPmdMapped FilePmdMapped Shared_Hugetlb Private_Hugetlb Swap SwapPss Locked THPeligible ProtectionKey Mapping